VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 Both approaches would introduce some additional latency into the message delivery, but the team does not anticipate that this will have a significant effect on the performance of the system.

-## Command Optimizations

-The current implementation uses the same messaging infrastructure for both commands and events.
-The Windows Azure Service Bus provides a reliable, performant, and scalable infrastructure for messaging in Windows Azure.
-The team plans to evaluate whether the same infrastructure is necesssary for both commands and events.

-The system uses events as its primary mechanism for integrating between bounded contexts.
-One bounded context can raise an event that is then handled in another bounded context.
-These different bounded contexts typically run in different role instances in Windows Azure: for example the Conference Management bounded context runs in its own web role and integrates with the Orders and Registrations bounded context.
-The Windows Azure Service Bus provides a mechanism to transport messages between these worker role instances.

-> **BharathPersona:** It's also possible in the future that for some
-> bounded contexts, the read-model will be hosted in a separate role
-> instance from the write-model.
-Windows Azure Service Bus will
-> transport the events that the system uses to construct the
-> denormalized read-model.

-There are two factors that the team will consider when they determine whether to continue using the Windows Azure Service Bus for transporting command messages.

-* In a CQRS implementation, commands are typically used within a bounded context, not between bounded contexts.
-This may mean that a command only exists within a process (or role instance in Windows Azure) and could therefore be handled in-memory without the need for any more robust messaging infrastructure.
-* You can treat commands as a two-way, synchronous messaging pattern.

-> An asynchronous command doesn't exist, it's actually another event.
-If
-> I must accept what you send me and raise an event if I disagree, it's
-> no longer you telling me to do something, it's you telling me
-> something has been done.
-This seems like a slight difference at first,
-> but it has many implications.
-> Greg Young - Why lot's of developers use one-way command messaging
-> (async handling) when it's not needed? - DDD/CQRS Google Groups

-## Implement Per Handler Subscriptions

 # Implementation Details